Hi friend and Welcome!

 What they aren’t good for:

 - They are really honest and will reveal flaws in your everyday recordings.
-This reviewer mentioned that he was tempted to throw away all of his old badly mastered stuff.
+Another reviewer I came across mentioned that he was tempted to throw away all of his old badly mastered stuff.
 Make sure your source is of good quality!

 - These aren’t really for bass-heads.